SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/combined-label.md

 next:
   description: ''
 ---
 Royal Mail have a set of import services.
-These are used for <<glossary:shipments>> that are imported and delivered into the UK  as a domestic shipments.
-For shipments using these services with a shipment value of £135 or under, Royal Mail uses the label image to be a combined label by integrating the Royal Mail domestic tracked label with a <<glossary:CN22>> customs form into a single 6x4, ensuring compliance for international shipments.
+These are used for <Glossary>shipments</Glossary> that are imported and delivered into the UK  as a domestic shipments.
+For shipments using these services with a shipment value of £135 or under, Royal Mail uses the label image to be a combined label by integrating the Royal Mail domestic tracked label with a <Glossary>CN22</Glossary> customs form into a single 6x4, ensuring compliance for international shipments.

-> 🚧 _Important_
+> 🚧 *Important*
 >
-> _Before using the combined label, be mindful of the following:_
+> *Before using the combined label, be mindful of the following:*
 >
-> 1. _You are a Royal Mail Freight 2 Post customer._
+> 1. *You are a Royal Mail Freight 2 Post customer.*
-> 2. _The shipment you have created contains up to 8 items._
+> 2. *The shipment you have created contains up to 8 items.*
-> 3. _The label format is requested in the PDF format._
+> 3. *The label format is requested in the PDF format.*
-> 4. _If the import services are being used and the shipment does not meet the requirements for a combined label, you will receive a standard shipping label and <<glossary:CN23>> customs documentation as you have so far._
+> 4. *If the import services are being used and the shipment does not meet the requirements for a combined label, you will receive a standard shipping label and<Glossary>CN23</Glossary> customs documentation as you have so far.*
-> 5. _The existing procedures for shipments over £135 will remain unchanged, ensuring that those shipments continue to follow the established guidelines._
+> 5. *The existing procedures for shipments over £135 will remain unchanged, ensuring that those shipments continue to follow the established guidelines.*

 The combined label can be used over a multiple range of import services as explained in the following table: